Let me tell you a story about a bar…

 So I did what I needed to do :

-I practically ran to that bar, even though I had literally no bar skills (I had never even made myself a proper drink unless dropping some coke into a ridiculously high amount of rum when I was at the worst point of my life counts, and I could not open a bottle of wine gracefully if my life depended on it).
+I practically ran to that bar, even though I had literally no bar skills (I had never even made myself a proper drink unless dropping some coke into a ridiculously high amount of rum when I was at the worst point of my life counts, and I could not open a bottle of wine gracefully if my life depended on it – still don’t, but don’t tell anyone!).

-I was greeted by some of the chillest and nicest bartenders I have ever encountered who told me to come back later to meet Simone, the manager.
+I was greeted by the chillest bartender I have ever encountered who told me to come back later to meet Simone, the manager (yep, you know that guy!).
 I did that, we had a chat, he told me he would talk to the owner about me and to send my CV by email.
-I got an interview and it’s definitely not my chill attitude that got me a try-out (I was shaking like a leaf, so anxious to get myself out of bankruptcy and eating rice three times a day everyday), but as it happens and most surprisingly, my extensive academic resume that interested the boss.
+I got an interview and it’s definitely not my chill attitude that got me a try-out (I was shaking like a leaf, so anxious to get myself out of bankruptcy and eating rice three times a day everyday), but as it happens and most surprisingly, it’s my extensive academic that got me the job (life works in mysterious ways).

 It was hard, it was tiring, it was draining but also, it was…fun.